Forwarding alone does not create an operable control plane

 Why this matters

-Route inbound email and attachments into webhooks, queues, and human triage paths with policy rules, fallback lanes, and replay-safe delivery.
+Use an inbound email API to route inbound email and attachments into webhooks, queues, spreadsheets, and human triage paths with policy rules, fallback lanes, and replay-safe delivery.

 What MailSlurp should help you do